arielgee/Sage-Like/.misc/tasks.md

 	* rethink filtered tree indicator color. filter: invert(31%) sepia(92%) saturate(6972%) hue-rotate(354deg) brightness(96%) contrast(123%)"
 * file rssListView.css: for `#listViewStatusbar`, replace `position: fixed;` with `position: absolute;`.
 This will make the variable `--list-view-scrollbar-width` and `updateLayoutWidth()` redundent.
 	* also in notepad.css the `#helpPopup` should be `position: absolute;`
-* Remove Complex Animations From the Flow. position: absolute; or position: fixed; to animated elements like the toolbar's FilterWidget. https://www.sitepoint.com/10-ways-minimize-reflows-improve-performance/
 * Move all --xxxxx-scrollbar-width to panel.css.Also refactor the names
 * feedPreview: the attachments erea can be folded.
 Auto hide/fold if its too big (height) - like in about:debugging#/runtime/this-firefox
 * if the sidebar is loaded in a tab's page the extension can be used in mobile? (see CSS rules at the end of this file) (from: https://www.reddit.com/r/FirefoxAddons/comments/ozz6s6/im_looking_for_a_specific_kind_of_rss_addon_that/)